jpmckinney/information_request_summaries_and_responses/README.md

     ruby bc_scraper.rb

 [openinfo.bc.ca](http://www.openinfo.gov.bc.ca) sometimes redirects to another page then back to the original page which then returns 200.
 However, the cache has already stored a 302 response for the original page; the script therefore reaches a redirect limit.
-If a `FaradayMiddleware::RedirectLimitReached` error occurs, it is simplest to delete the `_cache` directory.
+If a `FaradayMiddleware::RedirectLimitReached` error occurs, it is simplest to move the `_cache` directory.
 To avoid losing time due to a late error, it is best to scrape and import one month at a time.

     for month in {7..12}; do echo 2011-$month; ruby bc_scraper.rb -q -- date 2011-$month; done
     for year in {2012..2014}; do for month in {1..12}; do echo $year-$month; ruby bc_scraper.rb -q -- date $year-$month; done; done for month in {1..11}; do echo 2015-$month; ruby bc_scraper.rb -q -- date 2015-$month; done

-Download the attachments for responses from BC:
+Download the attachments for responses from BC (over 35 GB as of late 2015):

     ruby bc_scraper.rb -a download